Welcome and Congratulations

 - Let callers share their health goals with the entire group.

 - Ask them to make a commitment to a specific action (appointment, individual call, free initial session).

 - Talk in a heartfelt way about the difference that health coaching could make in their future.

 While MaestroConference is primarily focused on providing you with the most advanced platform to support your teleseminars and conference calls, we also offer call facilitation and design services.
-Please contact Mitch Feigenberg, our Facilitation and Training coach, at [email protected].
+Please contact our sales team at firstname.lastname@example.org.

 Rehearsal and Practice

 We recommend that you can explore the dynamics of leading a MaestroConference call.
 Take a few “test drives” using your own content with colleagues or friends as your participants.
 You are free to conduct as many practice calls as you like.
 These calls will support you and your assistant(s) to become proficient with the MaestroConference Conductor's Interface.

 Preparing Your Assistant(s)